Cempaka Schools: Performing arts

-Cempaka Performing Arts Company (CPAC) is establish in the Year 2000 to manage the performing arts curriculum of Cempaka Schools.
+Cempaka Performing Arts Company (CPAC) was established in 2000 to manage the performing arts curriculum of Cempaka Schools.
 Cempaka schools has provided a well-structured curriculums for students by incorporating music, dance and theatre.
 Students are given opportunity to be involved in recorded performances and to perform on live shows.
 In 2017, Cempaka was recognized by The Malaysia Book of Records for being the first school to stage an original musical at a professional level for producing Alice's Wonderland by Cempaka Performing Arts Company (est. 2000).
 CPAC has also won numerous awards from Boh Cameronian Arts Awards.